aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

 ```

 ## **Converting Excel Workbook to HTML**
 The Aspose.Cells API provides support for exporting spreadsheets to HTML format.
-For this purpose, Aspose.Cells uses the [**HtmlSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions) class to provide the flexibility to control several aspects of the output HTML.
+For this purpose, Aspose.Cells uses the **HtmlSaveOptions** class to provide flexibility in controlling several aspects of the output HTML.

 The code example below shows how to save a workbook as an HTML file.